 Once you are in Key West, a car is not needed.
 You will see lots of scooters, bicycles, and small electric cars.
 Walking is the easiest and best way to get around.

 On one walk along highway A1A, my wife and I saw paddle boarders and kayakers in the mangroves, an Italian guy unsuccessfully trying to spearfish a barracuda, and people from all over the US and the world.
 Key West is such a fun place to people watch.
-US Gulf Coast Travel tip: A great, free self-guided Key West walking tour is around the historic Key West Cemetery.
+McCool Travel tip: A great, free self-guided Key West walking tour is around the historic Key West Cemetery.

 For more places to visit along the gorgeous Overseas Highway drive, see Spots to Visit in the Florida Keys

 Quirkiness is the rule rather than the exception in Conch Republic.
 From the official artists to the street performers, wild chickens everywhere, kooky cars and bicycles, you will definitely be entertained.
 Even the afterlife on Key West is different.
 Key West cemetery memorial inscriptions include “Devoted fan of Julio Iglesias,” “I’m Just Resting My Eyes,” and this one.